mistral-hackathon-la-video/mcp-server-script-podcast/DEPLOYMENT_GUIDE.md

 ## Overview

-This MCP (Model Context Protocol) server provides podcast generation capabilities for Alpaca.
+This MCP (Model Context Protocol) server provides podcast generation capabilities for Alpic.
 It can:

 1. Generate video scripts from research papers
 2. Convert text scripts to audio podcasts using TTS